buimanhtoan-it/combine-code-in-folder/README.md

 ### Combine Code to Clipboard

-When you select the **Combine Code to Clipboard** option on the `Folder` level, the resulting combined code in the clipboard would be:
+When you select the **Combine Code to Clipboard** option on the `RootFolder` level, the resulting combined code in the clipboard would be:

 ```javascript
 console.log('Hello, world!');